USCbiostats/xrnet/paper/paper.md

 | Enhanced feature screening | no | no | yes |
 | Integration of external data | yes | no | no |

-The core functionality of the package is written in C++, with the Eigen linear algebra library [@eigenweb] used for the primary data structures.
+The core functionality of the package is written in C++ with integration to R by using the Rcpp R package [@rcpp].
+The Eigen linear algebra library [@eigenweb] and RcppEigen [@rcppEigen] R package were utilized to handle the dense and sparse data structures.
 Overall, this R package aims to provide a set of functions to fit and tune hierarchical regularized regression models and unifies some of the best features from currently available R packages for regularized regression into a single easy to use interface.

 # Funding and Support